zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 distribution is as a compact description of many numbers.

 Histograms show us the proportion of values within an interval.
-Here is a histogram showing all resting heart rates for the entire population.
+Here is a histogram showing all resting heart rates for the entire population 70 and older.

 ~~~